Mahan confederacy: Legacy

 In the late Joseon period, that historical notion came under criticism by early Silhak scholar Han Baek-gyeom, who emphasized the linkage between Mahan and Baekje in terms of the geographical location.

 Monarchs of Mahan confederacy

+Mahan was an ancient Korean confederacy established after the fall of Jin.
+The following list is based on the records of the Cheongju Han clan.

 Statelets

 According to the San Guo Zhi, Mahan consisted of 54 statelets of up to ten thousand families each: